Can I Be Sued for Old Debt in California?

 If you’re being threatened with legal action on a debt that’s outside the statute of limitations, you may have a claim under the Fair Debt Collection Practices Act.
 If a debt is being reported outside the seven-year period allowed under the Fair Credit Reporting Act, you can send a dispute letter asking that the item be removed.
 If the credit reporting agency doesn’t respond appropriately, you may be able to sue for FCRA violations.

-Of course, pursuing outdated debt and making untimely reports to the three major credit bureaus are just examples of the stresses debt collectors can bring into your life.
-If you’re being harassed by debt collectors or are just overwhelmed by debt and feel like you can’t make any progress, it may be time to explore your options.
+Of course, pursuing outdated debt and making untimely reports to the three major credit bureaus are just two examples of the stresses debt collectors can bring into your life.
+If you’re being harassed by debt collectors or are just overwhelmed by debt and feel like you can’t make any progress, it’s time to explore your options.

 The attorneys at Borowitz & Clark have decades of experience helping people resolve debt and move toward greater financial stability.
 To learn more about how we may be able to help, call 877-439-9717 or fill out the contact form on this page.